 6. "Peaceful Easy Feeling"

 Over the years, multiple guitarists told me about having to learn this American rock standard back when they first took lessons.
-It's definitely a good building block for players interested in any type of popular music.
+It's a good building block for players interested in any popular music.

 5. "In the City"